Toxic masculinity: Criticism

-Others, such as Josephine Browne, argue that the label is counterproductive; a reductive term that struggles to escape from its historic roots, reducing complex socially learned behaviours to biological essence and allowing critics to shift the debate from institutions and structures to nature versus nurture.
+Josephine Browne argues that the label is counterproductive; a reductive term that struggles to escape from its historic roots, reducing complex socially learned behaviours to biological essence and allowing critics to shift the debate from institutions and structures to nature versus nurture.
 Browne describes use of the term as 'lazy' because it "homogenises men on a global scale – especially older men, or powerless men, the poor or the uneducated".
 She argues that many men are acutely aware of women's suffering and care deeply for women in their lives; therefore instead of limiting men's emotional vocabulary to "toxic and non-toxic", feminists should "support language that will generate much richer self-awareness and social analysis".

 Carol Harrington criticizes the term as a poorly defined moral shorthand, surveying 60 published academic works in 2016 and finding "more than half" use the term without providing any definition.
 Harrington echoes the concern of Waling, arguing the "toxic/healthy binary" is individualizing, reducing behavior to a character flaw and serving to reinforce the very gender order it seeks to criticize.
 Harrington argues that 'toxic masculinity' should not be adopted as an analytical concept by feminists for these reasons, as it ultimately helps to maintain gender hierarchies, "individualize[s] responsibility for gender inequalities to certain bad men", and because accusations of 'toxic masculinity' have historically been leveled at marginalized men.

 Many conservatives, including those in the alt-right, see the concept as incoherent or reject its existence.
 In January 2019, American conservative political commentators criticized the new American Psychological Association guidelines for warning about harms associated with "traditional masculinity ideology", arguing that it constitutes an attack on masculinity.
 APA chief of professional practice Jared Skillings responded to criticism by stating that the report's discussion of traditional masculinity is about "negative traits such as violence or over-competitiveness or being unwilling to admit weakness" and noting that the report also discusses positive traits traditionally associated with masculinity such as "courage, leadership, protectiveness".

+Rutger Bregman stated after his first Reith Lectures that the opposite of toxic masculinity is heroic masculinity.